 While studying at the University of Melbourne, Louis moved towards conducting and co-founded the Hopkins Sinfonia.
 In 2013 he become the Music Director of the Hopkins Sinfonia and, after three successful seasons, Louis conducted their last performance in late 2016.
 In early 2016 he won a position at the Sydney Conservatorium of Music to study conducting under the esteemed Maestro Eduardo Diazmunoz, Maestro Stephen Mould, and Maestro Neil McEwan in the Masters of Music Performance degree which he will complete in November this year.
 Working with many different ensembles with a great variety of repertoire provides many different challenges, which Louis strives to find new and exciting ways to successfully accomplish what the composer intended.

 Matt grew up in Albury and has been performing trumpet since the age of six.
-Soon after he began to sing and practise the piano.
+Soon after he began to sing and practice the piano.
 He received his Associate Diploma in trumpet performance in year 10 and has a Gold Duke of Edinburgh’s Award.

 In 2009 Matt accepted the prestigious $70,000 Cooper Music Scholarship to complete his Higher School Certificate at Canberra Grammar School.
 On graduation, he was awarded School Colours for outstanding performance in the field of Music and a CGS Medal.